awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 When you’re done with your cluster, ship all the nodes back to AWS\.
 When we receive the cluster node, we perform a complete erasure of the Snowball\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.

-When you’re done with your cluster, ship all the nodes back to AWS\.
-Once we receive a returned cluster node, we perform a complete erasure of the Snowball\.
-This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.

 ## Snowball Edge Videos and Blogs<a name="blog-videos"></a>
 + [AWS Snowball Edge Data Migration](https://d1.awsstatic.com/whitepapers/snowball-edge-data-migration-guide.pdf)
 + [AWS OpsHub for Snow Family](https://www.youtube.com/watch?v=_A3A47Vuu0I)